Skip to main content

 Gluten is a protein found in many grains including wheat, rye, barley that no human can completely digest.
 Our body produces digestive enzymes that act like scissors which are meant to cut the proteins into smaller parts called amino acids, like cutting a string of pearls.

 Gluten’s molecular composition makes this process difficult and the scissors (enzymes) can´t make nice smaller pieces, so indigestible clumps are broken off instead.
 These clumps may cause damage to the gut wall and impact the ability to absorb nutrients properly.
-This is why it is related to a number of other diseases that can arise, especially autoimmune conditions.

 Triggers to a lack of tolerance to gluten may be: surgery, pregnancy, childbirth, viral infection or severe emotional stress.
 When the body’s immune system overreacts to gluten in food, the reaction damages the tiny, hairlike projections, called villi, that line the small intestine.